Nitrogen has an atomic number 7 with an electronic configuration of 1s² 2s² 2p³. This means those 7 electrons are across these three orbitals.

 - The non-bonding sp3 orbital contains a lone pair of electrons.

-- Thus nitrogen forms three bonds sharing three electrons with hydrogen.
+- Thus, nitrogen forms three bonds that share three electrons with hydrogen.

 - The hydrogen atoms also complete their duplet and completely fill their outer 1s orbital.